neerja007/ChEA/README.md

 E-mail ids for faculties added.
 Faculty Pages modified.
 Fonts and sizes made uniform.
 IIT-Madras Civil Resources - files added.
+Academic Programmes : B.Tech and M.Tech - rendundant links after content in each page removed.

 Table borders not uniform : to be done properly.
 Links to pages from faculty.htm redirects to nitt.edu : needs to be corrected.